IshaanAdarsh/Postgres-extension-tutorial/Quick-Start [DA]/MVP/MVP+Makefile.md

 DROP EXTENSION IF EXISTS your_extension_name;
 -- Output: DROP EXTENSION
 ```

+- For more information on the `DROP EXTENSION` command, you can refer to the [PostgreSQL documentation on `DROP EXTENSION`](https://www.postgresql.org/docs/current/sql-dropextension.html)

 ### Step 4: Update the current extension documents to the new_version:

 ### Directory Hierarchy: